ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 To use it:

 1:  Edit the supplied text file named "RM-Python-config.ini".
 (Hereinafter
-    referred to as the "ini file".)
+    referred to, simply, as the "ini file".)
     The utility needs to know where the RM database file is located, which functions to perform, and where to create the report file.
     Editing the ini file can be done using the Windows NotePad app.